 Notice that you can add a Legend from here rather than use the Legend button on the Menu bar

 You can bind numeric fields to any numeric attribute such as e.g. height, width, length, shape size, font size etc., in which case that attribute reflects the magnitude of the numeric value bound to it.
 For example, we have bound the Sales field to the Height attribute of “Shape1”

 But we could also bind Sales to the Size attribute of “Text1”

-Just make sure that you delete “Legend1” (the Legend on the left for Sales before you do this) in the Layers pane
+Just make sure that you delete “Legend1” in the Layers pane before you do this:-

 Doing this ensures that the Font size attribute for “Text1” will have its own scale and won’t be added to the scale for the Height attribute of the rectangle.
 You can then re-insert the Legend from the Legend button on the menu bar after you have bound Sales to “Text1”.
 Quirky I know but we will look more closely at Legends and Scales in later posts.

 What is interesting and may also seem strange is that when you bind numeric data to an attribute, you will notice that the average function is used on the numeric value e.g. “avg ( Sales )”.
 However, remember that the glyph represents a single row in the underlying data and therefore there is also only a single value.
 The average of a single value is that value.
 In other words, this is simply the value itself.
 The function used in the binding becomes more important when we group data, which we will look at in later posts.